pingcap/docs-tidb-operator/en/deploy-br-federation-manager.md

 ## Perform a scheduled volume backup

-Depending on which method you choose to grant permissions to the remote storage, perform a scheduled volume backup by doing one of the following:
+Perform a scheduled volume backup by doing one of the following:

 + Create the `VolumeBackupSchedule` CR, and back up cluster data as described below: